-Simply being used to receiving complaints, conflicting priorities and inter-departmental squabbles over resources belies the truth that they are very costly and avoidable; systems that show such problems cannot reach their optimum output.Â John shows teams and managers how to view business as a system or inter-related parts, and to make major process improvements from that perspective.
+Simply being used to receiving complaints, conflicting priorities and inter-departmental squabbles over resources belies the truth that they are very costly and avoidable; systems that show such problems cannot reach their optimum output.Â John shows teams and managers how to view business as a set of inter-related components, and from that perspective how to make major improvements to flow and effectiveness.

 Whichever methods you have already used in parts of the organisation, I can show you further potential across the whole; and which elements can be addressed more quickly.